ec-jrc/pyPoseidon/docs/dem.md

 d = pdem.Dem(**dic)
 ```

+!!! note

-*Note* that `xarray` is using `dask` for a lazy read and all data will be loaded into memory when needed.
+	`xarray` is using `dask` for a lazy read and all data will be loaded into memory when needed.

-### Interpolate on Mesh
+### Resample on Mesh

 In order to create a model, bathymetric data need to be interpolated on the corresponding mesh.
-If such a mesh is given, bathymetric data on the `x,y` nodes can provided as
+If such a mesh is given, bathymetric data on the `x,y` nodes can be provided as

 ```python
 d = pdem.Dem(**dic, grid_x = x, grid_y = y)